rubenpt91/PFL-DocVQA-Competition/readme.md

 Reasoning over the information extracted from documents fuels subsequent decision-making processes that can directly affect humans, especially in sectors such as finance, legal or insurance.
 At the same time, documents tend to contain private information, restricting access to them during training.
 This common scenario requires training large-scale models over private and widely distributed data.

+Please, if you plan to participate in the Competition, read the [participation instructions](https://benchmarks.elsa-ai.eu/?ch=2&com=tasks#participating_rules) carefully.
 </div>

 ## How to use